-BRUSSELS, April 1 (DPA) -Shape, (Supreme Headquarters Allied Command Europe) Friday officially moved into its new quarters at in Jalalabad.
-Casteau near Brussels.
-In a military ceremony, the NATO flags-with the exception of that of France were hoisted over the new home of SHAPE, which has been relocated in Belgium following France's withdrawal of NATO's integrated military structure last year.
-The buildings at Casteau were constructed in'a record six months period.
+(Contd. on page 4) Marshal Malinovsky Dies Of Cancer In Moscow Hospital SHAPE MOVED TO BRUSSELS BRUSSELS, April 1 (DPA).-Shape, (Supreme Headquarters Allied Command Europe) Friday officially moved into its new quarters at Casteau near Brussels.
+In a military ceremony, NATO flags-with the exception of that of France were hoisted over the new home of SHAPE, which has been relocated in Belgium following France's withdrawal of NATO's integrated military structure last year.
+The buildings at Casteau were constructed in a record six months period.
 However, so far only the most urgently needed accommodations have been finished.
 These include the operations centre, offices and conference rooms for the military staffs and temporary quarters for some 1,100 NATO staff members.
 In a second phase, to be completed by October this year, clubs, a movie theatre, churches, schools and kindergartens will be built to accommodate the families of the NATO military and civilian staff.
 A supermarket, hospital and athletic centre will be constructed in a third building phase.
-Commandant of the Work Corps, and Sardar Mohammad Mangal, preto them.